stijn-dejongh/lovecraft_public_domain/raw_converts/clc.md

   [Within the Great Council Chamber, which measured twenty-eight square feet (with quite a high ceiling), were gathered delegates from all the thirty-seven galaxies of our immediate universe.
-Oll Stof, President of the Chamber and representative of the Milliner&rsquo;s Soviet, raised his eyeless snout with dignity] and prepared to address the assembled multitude.
+Oll Stof, President of the Chamber and representative of the Milliner's Soviet, raised his eyeless snout with dignity] and prepared to address the assembled multitude.
 He was a highly developed protozoan organism from Nov-Kas, and spoke by emitting alternate waves of heat and cold.

-  [&ldquo;Gentlemen,&rdquo; he radiated, &ldquo;a terrible peril has come upon us which I feel I must bring to your attention.&rdquo;
+  [ "Gentlemen, " he radiated,  "a terrible peril has come upon us which I feel I must bring to your attention. "

   Everybody applauded riotously, as a wave of excitement rippled through the variegated audience; those who were handless slithering their tentacles together.

-  He continued: &ldquo;Hak Ni, crawl upon the dais!&rdquo;
+  He continued:  "Hak Ni, crawl upon the dais! "

   There was a thunderous silence, during which a faint prompting was heard] from the dizzy summit of the platform.
 [Hak Ni, the yellow-furred and valorous commander of our ranks through numerous installments, ascended to the towering peak inches above the floor.

-  &ldquo;My friends&mdash;&rdquo; he began, with an eloquent scraping of his posterior limbs, &ldquo;these treasured walls and pillars shall not mourn on my account....&rdquo; At this point, one of his numerous relatives cheered. &ldquo;Well do I remember when...&rdquo;
+   "My friends-- " he began, with an eloquent scraping of his posterior limbs,  "these treasured walls and pillars shall not mourn on my account.... " At this point, one of his numerous relatives cheered.
+"Well do I remember when... "

-  Oll Stof interrupted him.] &ldquo;You have anticipated my thoughts and orders.
-Go forth and win for dear old Inter-Cosmic.&rdquo;
+  Oll Stof interrupted him.]
+"You have anticipated my thoughts and orders.
+Go forth and win for dear old Inter-Cosmic. "

   [Two paragraphs later found us soaring out past innumerable stars toward where a faint blur half a million light-years long marked the presence of the hated enemy, whom we had not seen.
-What monsters of malformed grotesqueness seethed out there among the moons of infinity, we really didn&rsquo;t know, but there was a malign menace in the glow that steadily increased until it spanned the entire heavens.
+What monsters of malformed grotesqueness seethed out there among the moons of infinity, we really didn't know, but there was a malign menace in the glow that steadily increased until it spanned the entire heavens.
 Very soon we made out separate objects in the blur.
 Before all my horror-stricken vision-areas there spread an endless array of scissors-shaped space-ships of totally unfamiliar form.